 - Values and work are congruent.
 There’s an alignment of work purpose with life purpose.
 “All people deserve to be treated with dignity” is a value I hold dearly in both my work and life interactions.
 It’s a part of my life purpose.

 - Work makes a meaningful difference to others.
-There’s a prosocial orientation; an awareness of contributing to the larger community, benefitting others both directly and Indirectly and finally,
+There’s a pro-social orientation; an awareness of contributing to the larger community, benefiting others both directly and Indirectly and finally,

 - There’s genuine happiness and excitement about each day ahead.
 Sometimes a reminder is needed to take a break you’re so involved.